Testing the framework of the halo occupation distribution with assembly bias modeling and empirical extensions: Extensions

 Note that we also apply this scaling method to the velocity components of the satellites in the host halo frame.
 The final step is to perform a single rotation to all of the satellites belonging to the host halo, and we repeat the process for all the host halos.
 This removes the correlation between halo orientation and environment, and allows us to consider the effect of the radial distribution only.
 In the parameterization we choose, haloes can return to the spherical shape when $e_{1} = e_{2} = 0$, and to an ellipsoidal shape when $e_{1} = e_{2} = 1$.
 Other values of $e_{1}$ and $e_{2}$ represent the deviation of the halo shape from spherical or ellipsoidal.
 We note that this parameterization is not unique, as one can also adopt models for triaxiality to describe ellipticity and prolaticity as used in e.g., \cite{Franx_1991, Jing_2002, Allgood_2006, Lau_2021}.

 To see the impact of this model, we apply this parameterization to the test samples of the Aemulus suite with large volumes and present the results of $\xi_{0}$ for 100 independent HOD models with various cosmological simulations in Figure~\ref{fig:shape_xi0}.
 The result is represented as the ratio of $\xi_{0}$ with the new satellite distribution divided by the measurement of the original HOD mock.
 We can see that these additional degrees of freedom can make the clustering amplitude lower than assuming a spherical distribution of satellites.
 The impact is clearly scale-dependent and more significant in the one-halo regime as expected.
 The overall result shows that the ellipsoidal halos are less clustered than spherical halos.
-This result is not quite consistent with the previous analysis based on the MDPL2 simulation shown in Figure~\ref{fig:cf_shape}, which shows that the sphericalization can reduce the clustering amplitude for the same statistics.
-This is likely caused by the artifact of the rotation operation since it can increase the separation of satellites within the dark matter halos on average as pointed out in \cite{vanDaalen_2012}.
-Nevertheless, our model is close to the findings of \cite{Faltenbacher_2010}, which shows that the near-spherical halos are more clustered than non-spherical ones but this study is in the framework of assembly bias instead of empirical parameterization, by simply splitting and comparing galaxies based on sphericity and other properties.
-Compared with those extensive discussions of the dependency on halo mass, concentration, and halo spin, our parameterization only serves as a simplified approximation.
+This result is related to the work of \cite{Faltenbacher_2010}, which showed that near-spherical halos are more clustered than non-spherical ones.
+Their study was in the framework of assembly bias rather than empirical parameterization: they simply split the galaxy population and comparing their clustering amplitude.
+This result should not be confused with the process of sphericalization, as shown in Figure~\ref{fig:cf_shape}.
+Sphericalization can reduce the clustering amplitude for the same statistics ($\xi_{0}$).
+This is likely caused by the rotation operation increasing the separation of satellites within the dark matter halos on average \citep{vanDaalen_2012}.
+Our model works in a different way with the parameterization in Eq.~(\ref{eq:shape1}) and~(\ref{eq:shape2}) preserving the volume of the spheroid and ellipsoid, and thus the average separation of the galaxy pairs of the one-halo terms.
+The resultant behavior of the clustering statistics becomes closer to the physical exploration in \cite{Faltenbacher_2010}.
+We note that compared with those extensive discussions of the dependency on halo mass, concentration, and halo spin, our parameterization only serves as a simplified approximation.